 Most common problems with cars and how to fix them

-While some of these you can resolve yourself, some fixes will need a mechanic.
+While some of these you can resolve yourself, some fixes will need the help of professionals like Quicker mobile mechanics.
 Also, this depends on what kind of car you have, as some are easier to DIY than others.
 A new car

 Why is my indicator clicking fast?

 If you're indicating as normal, but the indicator is clicking/ flashing twice as fast, that's the sign that one of your bulbs has blown.
 This is a risk to your safety, as well as everyone else on the road, so resolve it fast.
 If you want to DIY, drive to your local car parts supplier and grab a salesperson.
 They can advise which light is out, and then sell you a replacement.

 A mechanic should be able to replace this on the spot, so it's always an option to drive to your nearest garage and see if they can help you out.
 Some vehicles need you to remove the whole light assembly to replace the bulb, which can make it tricky for the non-technical person.

 My car doesn't turn on, at all